hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 It contains the following pieces

-(A) To achieve our twin goals of scalability and resiliency, we’re going to follow a simple pattern:
+(A) To achieve our twin goals of scalability and resiliency, we're going to follow a simple pattern:

 1. We break up our Django application into atomic units that can be